Nordland Museum: Background

 The museum was established in 1888 as the Bodø Fisheries Museum (Bodø Fiskerimuseum).
 The majority of the museum's collections were destroyed during World War II when the museum was hit by two bombs on May 27, 1940.
 The museum building was also stripped of its function as a museum during the war, when it housed the Nasjonal Samling, a Norwegian fascist party active from 1933 to 1945.
 The museum has since regained its function as a museum and houses today several exhibitions that cover Northern Norwegian culture and history.

 Collections

 The main building was designed by engineer Ole Aarnseth and built in 1903.
 The museum building has been preserved by the Norwegian Directorate for Cultural Heritage.
 The museum houses an interactive dry fish aquarium exhibition from the mid 1950s, which has also been persevered by the Norwegian Directorate for Cultural Heritage.

 On the first floor the museum has two exhibits: one about the Lofoten fisheries and the international stockfish trade with the Hanseatic League, and a second covering the local Sami people.
-Most of the Sami material on display is from Tysfjord, north of Bodø.
+Most of the Sami material on display is from Tysfjord Municipality, north of Bodø.